-We really liked the orignal Yocan ExGo, and the ExGo II ups the ante in some small, but meaningful ways.
+We really liked the original Yocan ExGo, and the ExGo II ups the ante in some small, but meaningful ways.

 Here are the main improvements, what's the same, and what's different: